pagarme/react-style-guide/README.md

 ```

 > The peer dependencies specified above have hardcoded versions.
-> If you prefer you can use the command
+> If you prefer you, can use the command
 > `npm info eslint-config-pagarme-react@latest peerDependencies`
 > to find the exact peer dependencies to install.

-To include in the project, create the config files in your project, with
+To include in these rules into your project, create the following config files in your root folder:
-at least the following contents:

 > `.eslintrc`